maekitalo/wjson/README.md

 Reading and writing JSON objects in JavaScript is easy.
 We use [jQuery](https://jquery.com/) for that.

-What we want is process our application data in our web application.
+What we want is to process our application data in our web application.
 With our JSON serialization it is easy to transport application data from Tntnet to our client web application and back to the back end.

 We start with sending objects to the client.
 Or better by requesting objects from the server using jQuery.